So having a baby hasn’t quite turned out the way you had envisioned.

 “What if something bad happens and I can’t protect her?”

 “Am I a good mother?
+I feel like a terrible mother.
 My baby deserves better.”

-You may have even started to think or feel that your family would be better off without you.
+You may have even started to wonder or actually believe that your family would be better off without you.

 You just want a break.
 You want some rest.
 You want some time to yourself.
 Then you feel selfish for thinking those things.

 The truth is that postpartum depression and anxiety- referred to together as perinatal mood and anxiety disorders, or PMADs- occur in about 1 in 5 women.
-That makes them the most common complication following childbirth- more common than gestational diabetes, pre-eclampsia, and preterm labor (all of which are routinely screened for by your provider).
+That makes them the most common complication following childbirth- more common than gestational diabetes, pre-eclampsia, and preterm labor.
+You were screened for each of these issues; remember that sickeningly sweet concoction you had to drink?
+Bleh.
+Yet many times our mental health goes unchecked.

-Women who have struggled with depression and/or anxiety in the past are more likely to experience these symptoms in the perinatal period as well.
+Women who have struggled with depression and/or anxiety in the past are more likely to experience these symptoms both during and after pregnancy as well.

 The good news is that PMADs are highly treatable.
 Help is available, and healing is possible.